+Local Content is an eco-system of its own having many players and interdependent processes.
+Lessons from Brazil indicate that everything that can be done in Kenya must be done in Kenya to promote local market and industry.
+However, implementing this in Kenya might be difficult in light of the current regulatory environment, infrastructure conditions, as well as the quality of education vis-à-vis the exacting standards of the industry.
 Kenya needs to understand what is available for the country, what is missing and what the country is looking for.
 This means that the country needs to contextualize where it is first so as to understand where it is going and reduce this into a realistic strategic plan for in-country value addition.
 It is also imperative to understand the oil and gas full value chain to determine the value that is to be derived from Local Content.
-This can be done by breaking down the areas of spend.
+This can be done by breaking down the areas of local spending.
 It is important to note that one cannot participate in the sector unless they have the capacity.
-If procurement strategies are not right, then locals cannot participate.
-Therefore, procurement strategies and capacity development need to be addressed so as to allow locals to participate in the oil and gas sector.
+If procurement strategies are not right, then locals cannot participate in the oil and gas sector.
 It is also important to have a good governance framework informed by transparency and accountability principles as enshrined in Article 10 and 232 of the Constitution of Kenya, 2010.